zevanreg/snippy-ai-hackathon/hackathon/level-3.1.md

 ### Selecting Environment
 - Use `local-snippy` during `func start` development.
 - Switch to `remote-snippy` for deployed testing; supply system key (preferred over per‑function keys for MCP).

+## 🛠️ Implement Vector search MCP tool

+Add the functionality to search snippets using vector search (semantic simliarity).
+To do this you have to

+1. open [bp_snippy.py](../src/functions/bp_snippy.py) and go to 590
+1. Implement the functionality and remember to
+    - check other MCP tools (such as mcp_save_snippet) and the HTTP implementation (line 128: `http_save_snippet`) for reference
+    - add good description in the trigger so that the agent can find this tool (this is prompt engineering!)
+    - add the descriptions for the tools parameters (check line 90) - look at other `tool_properties_...` for examples
+    - test your functionality with a prompt like "and make sure
+1. Check if it works:
+    - put this code in a new editor window and ask copilot to store it (remember to add the open file to the context).
+      ```python
+      def hello_world():
+        """Greetings to all hackers! 😎"""
+        print("Hello, World!")
+        return "success"
+      ```
+    - use the following prompt with github copilot to get it: **search for a snippet that uses python and hello world in the repository**
+        - *eventually disable the list_snippets tool to make sure this tool is being used*

 ## 🔐 Authentication Model
 | Path | Purpose | Auth |